piersond/MIMICS_HiRes/README.md

 ## Overview
-*Repository supports manuscript submitted to Nature Communications for publication.
+*Repository supports manuscript in review for publication.
 Link to manuscript will be provided following official publication.*

 Process-based models, such as the Microbial Mineral Carbon Stabilization (MIMICS) model, are widely used for estimating soil carbon (C) stocks and projecting soil C responses to changing conditions.
 However, the complexity of model parameterization presents a common roadblock for users of the model.
 Here, I've addressed this problem by creating a machine learning algorithm for parameterization of the MIMICS model.
 With the required forcing and calibration data, users may run the algorithm to find the parameters that best align model estimates of bulk SOC with field measures, while also ensuring underlying soil C pools fit within known or expected ranges.